 Three large stages were constructed on the river terraces to contain scenes for the last supper, Gethsemane and crucifixion, and the entry to Jerusalem and the trial scenes were placed on a 2.5 m high stage in the Whittaker Ave.

-It is thought that the crowd on a beautiful sunny morning was about 2,500.
-The cast processed through the centre of town in both directions from 11.15am arriving back at the play site at midday.
-The good weather allowed a substantial number of people to remain and listen to a gospel message and receive the offer of prayer from cast and crew at the River terraces.
+A crowd of about 2,500 watch the play on a beautiful sunny morning as the cast processed through the centre of town in both directions from 11.15am arriving back at the play site at midday.

 ‘My favourite part is that he came alive again’ – Child in the audience.